What is the conus medullaris?

 - Deep vein thrombosis, or blood clots, in the spinal veins

-Some less serious spinal conditions like bulging disc, herniated disc, sciatica, and foraminal stenosis have symptoms that mimic the symptoms of problems with the conus medullaris.
-That’s why it’s advisable to seek a proper diagnosis for any spinal condition, so that an appropriate treatment plan can be implemented.
-At Laser Spine Institute (LSI), we offer several state-of-the-art endoscopic outpatient procedures to treat a range of spinal conditions, and we may be able to help you rediscover a life without back and neck pain.
-Contact us today for a free review of your MRI and CT scan.
+Some less serious spinal conditions like bulging discs, herniated discs, sciatica and foraminal stenosis have symptoms that mimic the symptoms of problems with the conus medullaris.
+That’s why it’s advisable to seek a proper diagnosis for any spinal condition so that an appropriate treatment plan can be implemented.
+At Laser Spine Institute, we offer several minimally invasive procedures to treat a range of spinal conditions.
+Contact us today to find out how we can help you find relief from neck and back conditions, such as conus medullaris syndrome.